shoreless/generator-react-keystone/README.md

 ## Things to know

-The frontend app initialises in the browser through client.jsx, which renders app.jsx
+The frontend app initialises in the browser through client.jsx, which renders app.jsx.

-The backend wraps html.jsx around the rendered app.jsx, and attaches the initial state in a script-tag
+The backend wraps html.jsx around the rendered app.jsx, and attaches the initial state in a script-tag.
+This is what allows it to be isomorphic.

 Webpack builds extracts the styles based on `require('./component.scss')` calls in the component chain of client.jsx.
 This means that you should write styles that can be loaded out of order.
+I built it based on Ben Smithett's blog post [Smarter CSS builds with Webpack](http://bensmithett.com/smarter-css-builds-with-webpack/).

 Note: This is a generator I set up for myself to allow me to scaffold new projects quickly, I want to keep developing it as I figure out better ways of doing things.
 Feel free to contribute.